koenvervloesem/hermes-audio-server/README.md

 ## System requirements

 Hermes Audio Server requires Python 3.
-It has been tested on a Raspberry Pi running Raspbian 9.8, but in principle it should be cross-platform.
-Please open an issue on GitHub when you encounter problems on your platform.
+It has been tested on a Raspberry Pi running Raspbian 9.8 and an x86_64 laptop with Ubuntu 19.04, but in principle it should be cross-platform.
+Please [open an issue](https://github.com/koenvervloesem/hermes-audio-server/issues) on GitHub when you encounter problems or when the software exits with the message that your platform is not supported.

 ## Installation